LukaszRams/NASA_API/README.md

 Go to the ***nasaApi*** folder and double-click on ***NASA_Api.exe***

-*If you want the application to run automatically on startup, add it to the autostart*
+*If you want the application to run automatically on startup, add it to autostart*